8 Flowers That Attract Hummingbirds

 Readers captured energetic birds zipping through their gardens.
 These nectar-rich blooms keep them buzzing back for more.

 This plant fits the bill.
-It's vibrant, tube-shaped and full of nectar—everything a hummingbird wants.
+It’s vibrant, tube-shaped and full of nectar — everything a hummingbird wants.
 Plant bee balm in full sun and in well-draining soil.
 Then sit back and enjoy the fragrant flowers and the hummingbird show.
+Beyond Feeders: Here are five more ways to attract hummingbirds.

 For a quick pop of color in the summer garden, sun-loving zinnias are a must.
-Plant a combination of single-bloom varieties in red and bright pink if you want to make the yard more desirable to hummingbirds.
+Plant a combination of single-bloom varieties in red and bright pink to make the yard more desirable to hummingbirds.
+Here are nine expert tips for attracting hummingbirds to your backyard.

-At 3 to 5 feet tall and wide, cape fuchsia commands attention in any garden, especially when the bright tube-shaped flowers are in bloom.
-A hummingbird's slender bill is a perfect fit!
+At three to five feet tall and wide, cape fuchsia commands attention in any garden, especially when the bright tube-shaped flowers are in bloom.
+A hummingbird’s slender bill is a perfect fit!